hci-a-if-its-2019/final-project-hooray-team/readme.md

 - He likes to make mini quiz for his students in short answer type.
 - In writing his mini quiz, he uses Microsoft Word application.

+### Participant 2
+-
+-
+-
+-
+-

+### Participant 3 :person_with_pouting_face:
+- A female, 21 years old
+- A student of Informatics Department batch 2016
+- She had experienced as a tutor for high school students last year
+- She never made exam questions for her students because it has been prepared by the course
+- In giving exercise, she uses her printed book given by the course

+### Participant 4 :boy:
+- A male, 20 years old
+- A student of Informatics Department batch 2017
+- He experiences as a teaching assistant
+- He make exercise for his students
+- In giving exercise, he uses his Microsoft word Application

+### Participant 5
+-
+-
+-
+-
+-

+### Participant 6
+-
+-
+-
+-
+-

 ## Transcript
 ### Participant 1 (May 5, 2019 19:00 duration 21'30")
 ```